grafana/loki/docs/sources/operations/zone-ingesters.md

 ---
-title: Zone Aware Ingesters
+title: Zone aware ingesters
-description: Migration guide and additional details
+description: How to migrate from a single ingester statefulset to three zone aware ingester StatefulSets
 weight: 10
 ---